chibiboba/JS-120/aaaa Notes/Lesson 5 Notes.md

 By the way: if you think our validation is a bit too forgiving, it is.
 Since the code uses `parseInt` to validate input, it can accept invalid numbers such as `4.32`, `6b`, and `3 + 4`.
 We probably should reject those answers.
 We'll fix that later without even trying.

-The two argument form of `parseInt` lets you specify the **radix** or **base** that you want to use when parsing a numeric string.
+>  The two argument form of `parseInt` lets you specify the **radix** or **base** that you want to use when parsing a numeric string.
 For instance, the decimal numbers that most people work with every day use base-10 or a radix of 10.
 Such numbers are comprised of one or more digits from the 10-digit range 0 through 9.
 In a similar vein, computers use binary numbers: base-2 or radix 2, and the digits used are 0 and 1.
 You can provide the base or radix as the 2nd argument to `parseInt`.
+>

-Over the years, `parseInt` has seen several changes in its behavior depending on whether it receives a radix argument and the value of the string argument.
+> Over the years, `parseInt` has seen several changes in its behavior depending on whether it receives a radix argument and the value of the string argument.
 Worse yet, the behavior is implementation-dependent, which means you might get different results in different engines:

-Copy Code

 ```js
 // possible result from engine 1